stedwardscollegemt/ib-java-code-leaps-2024/lessons/src/lesson02/README.md

 ## 2.3, 2.5 Constants

-A *constant* is a variable whose value cannot change once it has been assigned.
+A *constant* is a data item that has a value which cannot change during program execution.
 We normally declare constants to store pieces of data that is not configurable like the number of days in a week, or the value of pi.
 Using constants for these special data items makes your code more readable.
 Declaring a constant is very similar to declaring a variable but we must use a keyword `final` at the beginning of the statement:

 ```
 final double PI = 3.141592653589793238;